nevdelap/ned/README.md

                         (or ASCII). because this requires reading the file the --exclude option should be preferred
     -a, --all           do not ignore entries starting with .
+    -c                  show filenames, line numbers, and matches in color. is the same as --colors=always
-    -c, --colors [WHEN] show filenames and matches in color when a real stdout. defaults to auto, can be set to always to show color even when not a real stdout, or never --stdout        output to stdout
+        --colors [WHEN] 'auto' shows filenames, line numbers, and matches in color when stdout is a terminal, not when it is a pipe, 'always' shows color even when stdout is a pipe, and 'never' never shows colors
+        --stdout        output to stdout
     -q, --quiet         suppress all normal output
     -V, --version       output version information and exit